atuinsh/desktop/dev/docs/EXECUTION_SYSTEM.md

 Each block has two independent contexts:

 1. **Passive Context** - Set automatically when document changes
-   - Evaluated by calling `block.passive_context(resolver)`
+   - Evaluated by calling `block.passive_context(resolver, block_local_value_provider)`
-   - Provides context for blocks below it (e.g., Directory sets cwd)
+   - Provides context for blocks below it (e.g., Directory sets cwd, Var sets variables)
-   - Rebuilt when document structure changes
+   - Rebuilt when document structure changes or when a block's local value changes
    - Used to build `ContextResolver` for execution
+   - **Not persisted to disk** - always computed from the document structure

 2. **Active Context** - Set during block execution
-   - Stores execution results (output variables, execution output)
+   - Stores execution results (output variables, execution output via `BlockExecutionOutput`)
-   - Can modify context for blocks below (but only after execution)
+   - Can modify context for blocks below (but only after execution completes)
-   - Cleared before each execution
+   - Cleared before each execution (when `execute_block` is called)
+   - **Persisted to disk** via `ContextStorage` - survives app restarts
+   - Loaded from disk when a document is opened
+   - Can be manually cleared via the "Clear all active context" button in the UI

+**Key Difference:** Passive context represents what the block _declares_ it will do (based on its configuration), while active context represents what the block _actually did_ (the results of execution).
+Both contribute to the `ContextResolver` for blocks below them, allowing both declarative context (passive) and execution results (active) to flow down the document.

 ### How Passive Contexts Work